davidcoallier/include-html/README.md

 jQuery plugin include-html
 =========================================================================

+**This is not a fancy plugin to load remote (remote domain) html or anything complex.
+It loads VERY simple HTML files that are accessible on your webserver.**

 This jQuery plugin is there to help developers including remote HTML elements into their web pages.